 - If you’re running a simple live stream broadcast, like a single camera, a microphone, some lower third graphics, and rolling some video clips, you will be just fine with an older Mac or one with less power (2010 or newer)

-- If you’re trying to do things like interviews, sharing your screen, multiple camera/microphone set ups, and more, you’ll want to make sure you have a newer, more powerful Mac computer
+- For anyone trying to do things like interviews, sharing your screen, multiple camera/microphone set ups, and more, you’ll want to make sure you have a newer, more powerful Mac computer

-- If your computer is becoming overwhelmed, try turning off cameras or virtual cameras you don’t need for your live video
+- When your computer is becoming overwhelmed, try turning off cameras or virtual cameras you don’t need for your live video

 Watch the full episode